 - Management and operation polices at the land fill authority.

-As currently proposed, the project includes 2,213-acres located in unincorporated Placer County, immediately west and south of Placer County’s Sunset Industrial Area, south of the Western Regional Sanitary Landfill (WRSL), and north of the existing City limits, and east of the Amoruso Specific Plan that is also being processed by the City.
+As currently proposed, the project includes 2,213-acres located in unincorporated Placer County, immediately west and south of Placer County’s Sunset Industrial Area, south of the Western Regional Sanitary Landfill (WRSL), and north of the existing City limits, and east of the Amoruso Ranch Specific Plan that is also being processed by the City.

-The conceptual land use plan includes the following features:
+The proposed land use plan includes the following features:

-- Three hundred (300) acre site donated to the California State University campus (300 acres), initially as a satellite campus of CSU Sacramento.
-The site is of similar size to the existing Sac State campus and could ultimately accomodate up to 25,000 students
+- Three hundred (300) acre site donated to the California State University system, which will begin initially as a satellite campus of CSU Sacramento.
+The site is of similar size to the existing Sac State campus and could ultimately accommodate up to 25,000 students.

-- A portion of the Placer Parkway highway ultimately connecting US Hwy 99 and CA Hwy 65.
+- A three mile segment of Placer Parkway, an expressway ultimately connecting US Hwy 99 (at Sankey Road) and CA Hwy 65 (at Whitney Ranch Parkway).

-- Buffering land uses adjacent to the Western Regional Sanitary Landfill located north of the property at Fiddyment Road.
+- Buffering land uses adjacent to the Western Regional Sanitary Landfill located north of the property at Fiddyment and Athens Roads.

-- Employment uses to the east adjacent to unicorporated, Placer County’s Sunset Industrial Area, including office, R&D and manufacturing uses.
+- Employment uses to the east adjacent to unincorporated Placer County’s Sunset Industrial Area, including office, R&D and manufacturing uses.

-- University Center or Town Center situated between the CSU campus and the employment center, providing a mix of uses including retail, office and residential.
+- University Center or Town Center situated between the Sac State campus and the employment center, providing a mix of uses including retail, office and residential.

 - Residential uses to the western portion of the property (approximately 5,400 units – low, medium and high density), a portion of which may include an age restricted neighborhood.

-- Regional commercial at future interchanges with Placer Parkway.
+- Regional commercial at future interchange of Fiddyment Road and Placer Parkway.

 - Roadway connections to existing facilities including Sunset Boulevard, Foothills Boulevard, Fiddyment Road, and Woodcreek Oaks Boulevard.

-- One to Two elementary schools and one middle school.
+- One elementary school and one middle school.

 - Park facilities together with open space and conservation areas.

-The typical specific plan process usually takes 18-months to two years.
+The typical specific plan process usually takes 18 to 24 months.
 Community Workshops, Commission and Council meetings and availability of Environmental and Specific Plan documents will be posted as information becomes available.